CityOfLosAngeles/planning-entitlements/scripts_notebooks_README.md

 Scripts here deal with raw source files given by City Planning.
 Raw source files are saved into S3, but also processed to fit into our repository's workflow and organization.

 * `A1_load_pcts`: Take the PCTS backup and load into POSTGRES database, so PCTS can be read from `catalog.yml`.
-* `A2_import_assessor_parcels`: Save the 2014 parcels shapefile as zipped shapefile and parquet (geoparquets require geopandas >= 0.8).
-Save 2019 parcels data as parquet.
+* `A2_import_assessor_parcels`: Load the 2006-2019 parcel data from LA County Tax Assessor and write it as a parquet.
+Clean up multiple entries across years and join with census tracts.
-* `A3_store_parcel_work`: Complete all further parcel-related cleaning and processing, especially since parcels can have different AINs but the same polygon coordinates.
-Join parcels to TOC Tiers.
+* `A3_store_parcel_work`: Complete all further parcel-related cleaning and processing.
+Tag duplicate parcels, join parcels to TOC Tiers.
+* `A4_toc_work`: Upload and clean TOC-related files from City Planning.
+These files are used in `A3_store_parcel_work`.
-* `A4_create_pcts_master`: Make a master PCTS file and parent_case file.
+* `A5_create_pcts_master`: Make a master PCTS file and parent_case file.
-* `A5_create_crosswalks`: Crosswalks are correspondence tables used to merge and join various datasets together.
+* `A6_create_crosswalks`: Crosswalks are correspondence tables used to merge and join various datasets together.
 Create crosswalks to help us create our analysis datasets in a flexible way.

 ### B. Zone Parser Work
 Scripts here deal with any outputs or related files needed after the [PCTS zone parser](./src/pcts_parser.py) is used.
 Figure out what errors arise and what information might need to be extracted and saved as crosswalk files.